DevSlem/AINE-DRL/README.md

 conda activate aine-drl
 ```

 Note that **Windows** users may happen to Numpy dependency error.
 It's because [Numpy 1.21.2](https://numpy.org/doc/stable/release/1.21.1-notes.html) does not support Python 3.10.
-To solve this problem, it's highly recommended to install Numpy 1.21.2 from the Anaconda command (**Linux** users can skip this step):
+To solve this problem, it's highly recommended to first install Numpy 1.21.2 from the Anaconda command. (**Linux** users can skip this step):

 ```bash
 conda install numpy==1.21.2